MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 end
 </code>

-Than, we need to reduce those expression until we get the final result, but first, we need to know if we really need to reduce tha expression or if the expression is already the result, so, creating a "reducible?" method, we can know what situation the expression it is.
+Than, we need to reduce those expression until we get the final result, but first, we need to know if we really need to reduce the expression or if the expression is already the result, so, creating a "reducible?" method, we can know what situation the expression it is.

 <code>
 Class Number